Is My 401(k) Plan Halal?

 As money is taken from your paycheck and deposited into this account, make sure you take the time to actually invest it.
 Otherwise, it will just sit there as cash.

-Here is a list of shariah compliant ETFs and mutual funds available in the US that you should be able to choose from.
+Here is a list of Shariah-compliant ETFs and mutual funds available in the US that you should be able to choose from.

-Shariah compliant mutual funds
+Shariah-compliant mutual funds

 • ADJEX: Azzad Ethical Fund